redhatHameed/openshift-app-development/README.md

         2. **mitzicom-dev** - this hosts the development version of the application for testing purposes.
         3. **mitzicom-prod** - this hosts the production version of the application, changes tested in dev are promoted to here.
      2. configures openshift security, so that Jenkins can orchestrate changes in the mitzicom-dev and mitzicom-prod projects.
-     3. configures build and deployment configurations in mitzicom-dev, mitzicom-prod, these will be used by jenkins later.

 2. In the **postgresql** folder run the **deploy.sh** script, this deploys a postgresql database with persistent storage
 3. In the **gogs** folder run the **deploy.sh** script, this deploys the gogs version control application